ericmjl/stats-agents/docs/blog.md

 ]
 ```

-**Crucial insight**: We allocate variance to **types** of effects, not individual groups.
-All mice share one variance component, all microRNAs share another, etc.
+The key innovation here is subtle but powerful: instead of allocating variance to individual groups (Mouse 1, Mouse 2, etc.), we allocate variance to **types** of effects.
+All mice share one variance prior, all microRNAs share another, etc.

 ### The Complete R2D2M2 Framework

+Let's see how this all comes together in practice.
+The R2D2M2 model combines the R² prior, the extended Dirichlet allocation, and the hierarchical variance structure:

 ```python
 with pm.Model(coords=coords) as model: